Phantom-Coders-COMP3613/breadvanapp/readme.md

 * flask admin ... → must be logged in as Admin
 * flask driver ... → must be logged in as Driver
 * flask resident ... → must be logged in as Resident

-General user commands (login/logout/view_street_drives) are available to all.